Trys-Ter0/prework-study-guide/README.md

 # prework-study-guide
-A study guide for course pre-work.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+This Study Guide was created for bootcamp students who were going through the Prework.
+It contains  noted on HTML, CSS, git, and JavaScript.

-I made this study guide in order to inform new students about thev course prework.
+I made this study guide in order to inform new students about their course prework.

 It helps students navigate the material.
-I revised the basics of putting together a website and learnt about the importnace of using Github and managing version control.
+I revised the basics of putting together a website and learnt about the importance of using Github and managing version control.

 ## Installation

-Simply type the URL into your browser.
+N/A

 ## Usage

-Use the titles and notes to navigate the prework material.
+To use this Study Guide, you can review the notes in each section.
+For suggestions on what to do first, open ChromeDevTools by pressing Command+Option+I (MacOS) or Control+Shift+I (Windows).
+A console panel should open either below or to the side of the webpage browser.
+There you will see a list of topics we learned from the Prework along with a suggestion on which topic to study first.

 ## Credits